The Presence of a Culture Gap

 CPD Accredited Course

-As a company, we take pride in the care and transition of doctors to the UK.
+At Remedium, we take pride in the care and transition of doctors to the UK.
 Therefore, as a result of the shortage of available professional cultural integration courses, we are delighted to announce our offering of a pioneering digital CPD accredited (16 credits) course.
-This is aimed at helping doctors acclimatise to the NHS and is known to reduce their induction period by two weeks.
+This is aimed at helping doctors settle into the NHS – and is known to reduce their induction period by two weeks.
 CPD is an intensive course, which covers eight different modules (Figure One) and is led by a qualified course trainer who has had twenty years of experience in working with healthcare professionals in the UK and France.

 Figure One: Modules